Kanpai-XT/DisneySoundSource/README.md

-## DisneySoundSource
+# DisneySoundSource
 A simple Disney Sound Source (DSS) clone based on schematics by shock__ using a CVX4 DAC by dreamblaster for audio output.
 The DSS provides audio out over the parallel port for a handful of games.
-Regardless of the CVX circuits, this device does not work as a Covox Speech Thing dongle.
+Regardless of the CVX circuits, this device is not compatible with a Covox Speech Thing.

 <p align="center">